Professor Christopher Southgate

 CV for Professor Christopher Southgate

-Professor Chris Southgate trained originally as a research biochemist.
+Professor Christopher Southgate trained originally as a research biochemist.
 He has taught for the Dept on the science-religion debate (and related areas such as environmental ethics) since 1993.
 His research interests include the problem of suffering in evolution, the concept of glory in the natural world and in religious poetry, tragic events affecting church congregations, and the science of the origin of life.

 Chris's book 'The Groaning of Creation: God, Evolution and the Problem of Evil' was published by Westminster John Knox Press in 2008, and has become a seminal work on suffering in creation.
 He is also the editor of 'God, Humanity and the Cosmos' (Continuum, 3rd edition 2011), a standard text in the science-religion field.
-His new book is 'Theology in a Suffering World: Glory and Longing' (Cambridge University Press, 2018).
+His most recent book is 'Theology in a Suffering World: Glory and Longing' (Cambridge University Press, 2018).

 Chris is also the author of eight collections of poetry, the most recent being 'Rain Falling by the River (Canterbury, 2017) and 'Chasing the Raven' (Shoestring, 2016).
 For more information see Chris's website www.christophersouthgate.org.uk.

 The interaction of evolutionary theory with Christian theology.
+See his podcast in the 'Homebrewed Christianity' series.

 The origin of life as a problem in science, theology and philosophy (see interpretationandcooperation.org, funded by the John Templeton Foundation).